 Yes.
 Ulysses allows you to sign up for a 14-day free trial before subscribing to the app if you want to give it a try before subscribing.

 How can I apply for a Ulysses educational discount?

 Both academic staff members and students are eligible for a discount from Ulysses.
 For price information, you can visit Apple's App Store.
 The description of Ulysses app includes all of the available options to subscribe.
 You’ll need a proof of identity to apply for Ulysses student discount.
 Ulysses also accepts any proof that demonstrates you’re an academic staff member or a student.

 What are other alternatives to Ulysses?

-As we mentioned before, Ulysses is not the only software that offers a great writing experience.
+As I mentioned before, Ulysses is not the only software that offers a great writing experience.
 In fact, there are many other alternatives that offer comparable services, including Spaces, Bear, Paper, iA Writer, iWriter Pro, Byword, and Focused.

 Can Ulysses check grammar?

 Yes.
 If you want to have a final project that is well-written and free of typos, you can use the built-in style and grammar check of Ulysses.
 This check does a great job of fixing grammar, punctuation, and spelling.
 It also shows you how you can improve your style and reduce redundancy.
 All of these wonderful benefits are available in 20+ different languages.

 This built-in check can be accessed through Ulysses’s revision mode, which is solely designed to revise every word you write on Ulysses.
 You need to activate the check when you first use it, after that, you can simply click on your sheet and let the check do its work.
 However, if you’re working on multiple sheets, you must activate the check for each one of them separately.

 Note: that this check cannot be used unless you have an internet connection.